openrazer/openrazer/README.md

 ### Bash functions

 In the file `/usr/share/razer_bcd/bash_keyboard_functions.sh` there are some functions used before and after the daemon is started/stopped.
 These functions bind and unbind the chroma to the kernel driver.
-You can source the file and then run `bind_all_chromas`, this will attempt to bind chromas and skip any already binded.
-There is also a function called `unbind_all_chromas` which as you would of guessed unbinds all chroma keyboards.
+You can source the file and then run `bind_all`, this will attempt to bind chromas and skip any already binded.
+There is also a function called `unbind_all` which as you would of guessed unbinds all chroma keyboards.